iibrahemali/audiodeepfake-detectionsystem/frontend/README.md

 # Flutter Frontend - Deepfake Audio Detector

-Cross-platform Flutter app for deepfake audio detection using the AASIST backend.
+Web-only Flutter app for deepfake audio detection using the AASIST backend (mobile platforms – will do later).

 ## Quick Start